 During the annual reexamination process, the CDA will determine the ongoing eligibility of each student who is subject to the eligibility restrictions in 24 CFR 5.612 by reviewing the student's individual income as well as the income of the student's parents.
-If the student has been determined "independent" from his/her parents or is considered a vulnerable youth based on the policies in Sections 3-II.E and 7-II.E, the parents' income will not be reviewed.
+If the student has been determined "independent" from their parents or is considered a vulnerable youth based on the policies in Sections 3-II.E and 7-II.E, the parents' income will not be reviewed.

-If the student is no longer income eligible based on his/her own income or the income of his/her parents, the student's assistance will be terminated in accordance with the policies in Section 12-I.D.
+If the student is no longer income eligible based on their own income or the income of their parents, the student's assistance will be terminated in accordance with the policies in Section 12-I.D.

-If the student continues to be income eligible based on his/her own income and the income of his/her parents (if applicable), the CDA will process a reexamination in accordance with the policies in this chapter.
+If the student continues to be income eligible based on their own income and the income of their parents (if applicable), the CDA will process a reexamination in accordance with the policies in this chapter.